Analytical solution of ttbar dilepton equations

 where $c$ and $d$ are polynomials of the remaining unknowns $p_{\nu_x}$, $p_{\nu_y}$ and the coefficients $c_m$, $d_n$ are univariate polynomials of $p_{\nu_x}$ only.
 The resultant can then be obtained by computing the determinant of the Sylvester matrix

 which is equated to zero.
 The omitted elements of the matrix are identical to zero.
 The resultant is a univariate polynomial of the form

 which contains the remaining unknown $p_{\nu_x}$.
 It is of degree four and can be solved analytically.
 The coefficients $h$ are given in the appendix.
 This result shows that there is at most a four fold ambiguity.
+The neutrino and antineutrino masses are assumed to be zero in good approximation in the following.
+They have been kept in the equations for the sake of completeness since the same set of equations can be exploited in search for new physics with the same decay topology including invisible massive particles.
 In Fig.~\ref{Nsol} the distribution of the number of solutions per event is plotted.
 Here it has been assumed that the 4-vectors of the particles and the top quark and $W$ boson masses which enter into the system of equations are known exactly.
 Under these conditions there are two solutions in about 80\% of cases and four solutions else.
 In the next section it will be investigated how this distribution changes under more realistic conditions when the assumption of exactness between particles and reconstructed objects is not valid anymore.
 Once the solution of a neutrino momentum $p_{\nu_x}$ has been found the other neutrino and antineutrino momentum components have to be determined.
 The antineutrino momentum $p_{\bar{\nu}_x}$

 can be immediately obtained by the linear transverse missing energy relation of the initial system of equations (\ref{initialequations}).
 To derive the neutrino momentum $p_{\nu_y}$ equation (\ref{cpoly}) is multiplied by $d_0$ and equation (\ref{dpoly}) is multiplied by $c_0$ so that their difference yields a linear equation in the neutrino momentum $p_{\nu_y}$ which can then be isolated as